Spasman/rcon_example/README.md

 player_team_change:
 Triggers when a player changes team.
-"ID": Player ID of the player changing teams.
+"PlayerID": Player ID of the player changing teams.
 "OldTeam": Player's old team.
 "NewTeam": Team player is changing to.
 "Autobalanced": Returns whether the player was autobalanced (1) or not (0).